Giuliano1993/serverMan/README.md

 #### sshKey
 - your Ssh key fingerprint.
 You can either use an already exsisting key or creating a new one.
 To add a new ssh key from your computer to Digital Ocean's recognized keys you can go [here](https://cloud.digitalocean.com/account/security?i=75bc4f).
 You can then ad the fingerprint to your config.

+---

 ### GitHub

 #### GitUser
-Your github username
+- Your github username

 #### GitToken
-Your Github Token.
+- Your Github Token.
 You can get one by going [here](https://github.com/settings/tokens)

+---

 ### Netlify

 #### NetlifyUser
-Your netlify username
+- Your Netlify username

 #### NetlifyToken
-Your Netlify Token.
+- Your Netlify Token.
 You can get one by going [here](https://github.com/settings/tokens)

 #### GithubInstallation
-Your Netlify Installation ID on github.
+- Your Netlify Installation ID on github.
 If you wish to use ServerMan to create sites on netlify you will need to connect Netlify and github manually and save the installation ID.
 To create you connection between Netlify and github you just need to go on [netlify user settings](https://app.netlify.com/user/settings) and configure the connection with your github account (grant access to all the repos to easily deploy further projects).
-After doing this you can con on [Github Application settings](https://github.com/settings/installations) click on <key>configure</key>  and copy the number appended at the end of the url.
+After doing this you can con on [Github Application settings](https://github.com/settings/installations) click on <key>configure</key>  and copy the number appended at the end of the URL.

+---

 ### Vercel

 #### vercelToken
-Your Vercel Token
+- Your Vercel Token